How-to Cards

 • the publications provide an additional form of documentation (often more colorful than the API docs)

-• the links and citation counts provide a nice, easily available statistic about ELIXIR performance
+• the links and citation counts provide a nice, easily available statistic about the real-world performance of your software development

 Use the Credit tab#